'United We Stand' is Opposition's slogan as leaders begin 2-day brainstorming session | Politics

 The leaders sat in front of a huge banner with ''United We Stand'' slogan, which was also put on posters that dotted the streets of Bengaluru with pictures of opposition leaders.

-Among others at the meeting hosted by Karnataka chief minister Siddaramaiah were Bihar Deputy Chief Minister Tejashwi Yadav (RJD), Akhilesh Yadav (SP), Farooq Abdullah (NC) and Mehbooba Mufti (PDP), besides Sitaram Yechury (CPI-M), D Raja (CPI) and Jayant Chaudhary (RLD).
+Among others at the meeting hosted by Karnataka Chief Minister Siddaramaiah were Bihar Deputy Chief Minister Tejashwi Yadav (RJD), Akhilesh Yadav (SP), Uddhav Thackeray (Shiv Sena-UBT), Farooq Abdullah (NC) and Mehbooba Mufti (PDP), besides Sitaram Yechury (CPI-M), D Raja (CPI), Jayant Chaudhary (RLD) and MDMK MP Vaiko.
 A warm welcome was earlier accorded here to all the leaders on their arrival here for the two-day brain-storming session.

-The Congress asserted that Opposition unity would be ''a game changer'' for the Indian political scenario.
+The Congress and other parties asserted that their meeting was setting the narrative and would be a ''game changer'' for the Indian political scenario.

-It took a swipe at the BJP, saying those who used to talk of defeating the opposition parties alone are now making attempts to breathe new life into the NDA which had become a ''ghost''.
+They took a swipe at the BJP, saying those who used to talk of defeating the opposition parties alone are now making attempts to breathe new life into the NDA.

 Claiming that the BJP was rattled, Congress president Kharge said all opposition alliance partners will unitedly fight against the BJP and thwart attempts to divide them.